Decoding algorithms for surface codes

 When protecting against quantum noise, experiencing a logical error\footnote{Note that here we refer to the unwanted event that the codestate is altered by a logical error due to the noise.
 However, whenever the logical state is wanted to be manipulated with the scope of computation, the way of applying logical Pauli gates to the logical qubit is by means of these logical operators on the physical qubits.} is fatal since those alter the information stored in the code without any indication from the checks and, thus, cannot be detected nor corrected.
 One way of mitigating the impact of logical errors is to increase the size of the surface code.
 By doing so, the code distance increases and, therefore, the minimum number of Pauli operators needed to form a logical error will also be higher, making such event to be more improbable.
 This comes from the fact that logical errors belong to the normalizer of the code and the distance is defined as the minimum weight of those Pauli operators.
 Although it may seem intuitive that a larger surface code would perform better, this is not always the case.
-The momentous result in quantum computing named the threshold theorem states that the performance of a QECC improves as its distance increases, provided that the physical error rate of the data qubits is below a certain value \cite{shorQEC,kitaev,thresh1,thresh2}.
+The momentous result in quantum computing named the threshold theorem states that, by means of quantum error correction, the logical error rate experienced by a quantum computer can be suppressed to an arbitrarily low level provided that the physical error rate of the data qubits is below a certain value \cite{shorQEC,kitaev,thresh1,thresh2}.